shuailab/personal/personal.md

 (Yep, you may say, the peer-reviewed process in our academic world, is a larger concept of this joint writing process.
 Seeing tons of rejection letters is just normal, what else could we say?
 Writing is still a great joy.)

 Besides that, I like **hiking, biking, skating, or sometimes just walking** ...
-It is a great fun to hike/walk together with family and friends, in those grand pacific northwest forests and snow mountains, Arizona's immerse desert landscape, and Florida's beautiful glades... and many other places where I have not lived but just visited for a short stay although no less impressed ...
+It is a great fun to hike/walk together with family and friends, in those grand pacific northwest forests and snow mountains, Arizona's immerse desert landscape, and Florida's beautiful glades... and many other places where I have not lived in but just visited for a short stay although was no less impressed ...

 So, if you share the same loves, or you'd like to introduce me to a new thing, let me know.